 TE-10 Traffic Signal Operations: Coordination for Corridors

 DescriptionThis two-day course will focus on topics related to coordinating/synchronizing traffic signals along the corridors.
-This course will enable you to develop and evaluate performance of two types of traffic signal coordination -- time of day and traffic responsive systems.
+This course will enable you to develop and evaluate the performance of two types of traffic signal coordination -- time of day and traffic responsive systems.
 For time of day and traffic responsive coordinated systems, attendees will learn how to determine good timing and coordinated solutions with innovative approaches for managing vehicle queues, progressing turns, and addressing potential gridlock situations, how to find optimal timing solutions, and how to safely accommodate non-motorists.
 Students will work on signal timing plans for several signals along arterials including freeway interchange signals; assess whether more complex timing solutions offer operational improvements; solve specialized problems such as offset intersections and diamond interchanges; and learn to perform analysis and evaluation of traffic volumes and field checks.
 The operational concept for traffic adaptive systems will be introduced.
 A basic knowledge of Synchro is helpful.
 For other Tech Transfer courses for the above topics beyond this course, please see Traffic Signals.

 - principles of traffic signal coordination